Helm (Recommended)

 Missing some variables?

-Refer to Steps 1–3 in our Quickstart guide to get the environment variables.
+Refer to Steps 1–3 in our Getting Started guide to get the environment variables.

 Now, deploy Sombra to your cluster.
 In Helm terms, you will install your chart onto your cluster, and each time you install, that is called a "release".